U.S. Congress nears deal on Ukraine aid, gov't funding bill | Politics

 U.S. Congress nears deal on Ukraine aid, gov't funding bill

-The legislation, which is expected to include roughly $12 billion for Ukraine and $1.5 trillion for defense and non-defense discretionary spending, headed toward release after Democrats agreed to lower their COVID-19 request to around $15 billion down from the White House's initial $22.5 billion request.
+The bill providing $1.5 trillion for defense and nondefense discretionary spending, which is expected to include roughly $12 billion to help Ukraine respond to Russia's invasion, headed toward release after Democrats agreed to lower their COVID-19 request to around $15 billion, down from the White House's initial $22.5 billion request.
 Congress faces a midnight Friday deadline for passing the legislation.

 Lawmakers in the U.S. Congress were expected on Tuesday to release a bill providing billions of dollars in emergency aid to Ukraine, as well as money to fund the government through Sept.
 30 and address COVID-19, according to a source.
-The legislation, which is expected to include roughly $12 billion for Ukraine and $1.5 trillion for defense and non-defense discretionary spending, headed toward release after Democrats agreed to lower their COVID-19 request to around $15 billion down from the White House's initial $22.5 billion request.
+The bill providing $1.5 trillion for defense and nondefense discretionary spending, which is expected to include roughly $12 billion to help Ukraine respond to Russia's invasion, headed toward release after Democrats agreed to lower their COVID-19 request to around $15 billion, down from the White House's initial $22.5 billion request.

+Congress faces a midnight Friday deadline for passing the legislation.
+Failure to meet the deadline would either require another stop-gap funding bill or force partial government shutdowns during a time of international crisis.
+If Democrats fail to release the legislation on Tuesday, the task of enacting it ahead of the Friday deadline would become more complicated, though not impossible, according to a second source familiar with negotiations.

+This week's floor schedule has already been truncated by a planned Wednesday retreat for Democrats.
+And Republicans, who have demanded time to review the mammoth legislation before voting, could resist any attempt to act immediately after the bill's release.
+Democrats hoped to use strong public support for helping Ukraine to pressure Republicans into passing the sweeping "omnibus" bill funding the government, after four bills this fiscal year that extended the previous year's funding levels temporarily.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)